namboy94/toktokkie/README.md

 # Media Manager

-(Name subject to chang until I come up with a better one)
+(Name subject to change until I come up with a better one)

 This is a program which allows convenient managing of various Media collections, mostly Videos.
 It is a python program written using features only available in python 3, meaning this program will not run using python 2.

 [Changelog](http://gitlab.namibsun.net/namboy94/media-manager/raw/master/CHANGELOG)

-## Main features:
+## Main features:h

 **Renaming Episodes**